openhab/openhab1-addons/bundles/binding/org.openhab.binding.yamahareceiver/README.md

 Please add your own successfully tested receiver to this list!

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/yamahareceiver/readme.html).

 ## Binding Configuration

 This binding can be configured in the file `services/yamahareceiver.cfg`.